wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/deploy.md

 ## Where to Deploy

 You can deploy your plugin/app anywhere.
-But it's import to make the plugin accessible publicly from the web.
+But it's important to make the plugin accessible publicly from the web.
 Otherwise, the features of your plugin will not be visible to users.

 ## CORS Enabled

 The `manifest.json` of your application should be served using a CORS-enabled HTTP server.
-Since everything this file is fetching from our application, this must be enabled on your infrastructure in order to allow us to fetch your `manifest.json` content and enable related features.
+This must be enabled on your infrastructure to allow Wazo Product to fetch the file's content and enable related features.

 :::caution
-If not well configured, it will not be impossible the install the plugin.
+If not well configured, it will be impossible to install the plugin.
 :::

 ## Distributing your Plugin